 Video content is easy to use.
 Most people prefer to watch a video over reading written text.
 Unfortunately, not everyone falls into this category.
 If your users have a slow web connection, they might prefer reading a transcript instead.

 Also, at the moment, Google is only able to understand written content.
-If you don’t put in transcription, the search engine won’t understand what your page is about.
+If you don’t put in video transcription, the search engine won’t understand what your page is about.

 Guest posts can be a great way to build your site.
 Look for blogs that cater to the same target audience that you do.
 Obviously, they shouldn’t be direct competitors.
 Then approach them with a topic suggestion.